 A significant proportion of learners reported specific educational outcomes, such as the acquisition of computer or technical skills, mastered core competencies, and the attainment of a certificate.
 These results indicate that learners were able to achieve a wide array of educational outcomes based on diverse educational goals.
-The number of learners who indicated achieving a high school diploma increased compared to the 2006-07 program year.
-The downward trend was noticed in 2006-07 with the introduction of the new requirement that all adult learners must pass the California High School Exit Exam (CAHSEE) in order to receive a high school diploma.
-In 2007-08 the work-related outcomes highlight the considerable number of learners who saw themselves as acquiring skills to retain a current job and acquire transferable workplace readiness skills.
+In 2008-09 the work-related outcomes highlight the considerable number of learners who saw themselves as acquiring skills to retain a current job and acquire transferable workplace readiness skills.
 A significant number of learners also reported getting new jobs.
 Almost half of all learners completing Student Update Records reported having met a personal goal.
 Adult school learners continued to report an increase in community involvement.
 See Figure 23.